-Yes, educational and juvenile play rugs supplied by G.A.
-Gertmenian and Sons are safe.
+Educational and juvenile play rugs supplied by Gertmenian are safe.
 They strictly conform to the requirements of the Consumer Safety Improvement Act of 2008, which sets specific standards for the safety of products intended for use by children.
 They pass the U.S. Department of Commerce flammability standard FF2-70.
 They are non-toxic.
 If they have latex on the back (almost all of them do), they are skid resistant.

 Of course, if your school or district has specific regulations not mentioned here, we urge you to consult them.

-Another factor is that the construction of the rug should allow water to drain from the rug and air to circulate through it.
+Another factor is that the construction of a properly constructed outdoor rug will allow water to drain from the rug and air to circulate through it.
 Otherwise moisture is held in the rug, where it can develop mildew or odor.
 It is also relevant that the colors of the rug should be UV stabilized, so that the rug does not quickly fade in direct sunlight.
 Finally, the rug should be durable enough for the wear and tear of outdoor use.